ElenaParfenok/rsschool-cv/cv.md

 ## Courses
 ######  RS School Course "JavaScript/Front-end.
 Stage0" (in progress)

-## Langusges
+## Languages
-* English - A2-B1 (according to the Online Tast at Englishdom.com and test.str.by)
+* English - A2-B1 (according to the Online Test at Englishdom.com and test.str.by)
 * Russian - Native